tibco-bnl/workshop-tibco-platform/3. Dataplane-on-k8s-on-WSL/readme.md

 a) ![Click settings --> Kubernetes](pics/DockerDesktop1.png)
 b) ![Set 'enable Kubernetes' en click 'Apply & Restart'](pics/DockerDesktop2.png) Wait for Kubernetes to start.

 c) Open a command prompt and type 'kubectl get namespaces'.
+Check if you get a list of available namespaces.

 # Installation
 Use the following steps to install a fresh Data Plane on Docker Desktop for WSL.
 The process takes about 20 minutes.
 It will install a standalone Data Plane including all observability tooling and an Ingress controller.